Dec1o/BackEnd_Stock/README.md

 ● Admins can edit or delete their own company

 # 2.4 Categories

 ● CRUD of categories linked to the logged-in user's company

 # 2.5 Products

 ● CRUD of products linked to a category (and therefore, to a company)

 # 🧱 3.
-Monolithic Design Pattern
+Monolithic Design Pattern:
 This system adopts the monolithic design pattern, in which the entire application (business logic, control layer, persistence, and configuration) resides within a single project and codebase.

 # - Project Organization: